The 4 Essential Elements of a Successful Design Process

 Managing a creative project can be tricky because evaluating ideas is often influenced by unconscious assumptions.
 To avoid derailment and arrive at a successful outcome, it is essential that everyone’s expectations be fully defined.

-1. Creative Brief & Project Scope
+1. Job One: Creative Brief & Project Scope

 2. Design is a Service

 Some clients may assume that looking at drafts is like buying shoes: they get to try new ones on ad infinitum until “they are happy.”
 It is important to be clear about the difference between buying a product and buying a service.
-It is also part of a designer’s job is to avoid wasting time by trying ideas that are not going to work, without alienating clients.
+It is also part of a designer’s job is to avoid wasting time by trying ideas that are not going to work, without putting off clients.
 When these issues are addressed openly in a professional way, a competent designer will be better able to guide the client to productive decisions.

 A project’s scope of work should include a defined number of design drafts and approval rounds.
 If the client asks for a round of drafts beyond that number, it is up to the designer to say, “I would be happy to work up these concepts.
 However, they will constitute a scope change.
 Would you like me to give you a quote for the additional work?”

 When a designer shows drafts to a client, it is imperative that they look at the work together, whether in person or during a phone meeting.
 The designer needs to explain the thinking behind the drafts and handle any assumptions or questions that arise as the client reviews the work.
 If the meeting is by phone, the designer can email the drafts a few minutes before the meeting time.
 Then the designer can explain specifically how the work supports the goals stated in the creative brief.
 The client and the designer will both have the chance to ask questions, make suggestions and share feedback in real time.

 4. Clarity is the Top Priority